arikno/atlas_clusters_mapping/README.md

 ## License

 This script is provided as-is for collecting MongoDB Atlas metadata.
+It is not supported by MongoDB, Inc. under any of their commercial support subscriptions or otherwise.
+Any usage of keythe script is at your own risk.